 On March 2, 2018 InflaRx N.V. as controlling company and InflaRx GmbH as controlled company entered into a domination and loss transfer agreement for an indefinite period of time.
 The final settlement between the Company and its subsidiary takes place right after determination of the annual result of the subsidiary.

-The investment InflaRx GmbH has made a loss of EUR 40,922,589 in 2019.
-As a result of this loss, the Company's investment in InflaRx GmbH has been fully written off.
-The EUR 1,766,167 excess part of this loss from InflaRx GmbH over the investment balance of zero, has been de-ducted from the outstanding receivable with InflaRx GmbH (see note 2).
-Further, because of the aforementioned agreement the parent company InflaRx N.V. paid EUR20,393,879 to InflaRx GmbH in 2019 (2018: nil).
+As a result of InflaRx Pharmaceuticals Inc. loss in 2021, the Company's investment in InflaRx Pharmaceuticals Inc. were fully written off in 2021. (see note 7)